What are Gender Support Services (GSS)?

 How long will the process take?

 The number of meetings required to complete an assessment and supply a support letter varies based on each individual student’s unique needs.
 Within the first two meetings, your therapist will make a recommendation regarding the length of assessment required, typically ranging from a few weeks to a few months.
 Because each individual’s situation is different, we cannot recommend a time frame in advance of meeting with your assigned therapist.
-The UCS operates from an informed consent approach to providing support letter assessments, and every care is taken to make the process as reasonably expedient as possible.
+Counseling Services operates from an informed consent approach to providing support letter assessments, and every care is taken to make the process as reasonably expedient as possible.

 Do I need to be in therapy to receive a support letter?